Skip to content

 Recruitment and manpower

-The republic maintains a volunteer-professional force structure.
+The republic maintains an all-volunteer professional force structure.
 All male and female citizens are eligible for service; there is no peacetime conscription.
 The Navy and Marines have particularly strong volunteer pools; the Army and Air Wing accept transfers from the Navy and Marines as well as direct recruitment.

-Wartime conscription was authorized by the Federal Assembly in August 2026 under emergency powers but has not been activated as of the most recent reporting.
-The republic's volunteer mobilization since the eastern islands fell has produced approximately 35,000 new enlistments — sufficient to fill replacement needs without conscription, although the situation is reassessed quarterly.
+Wartime conscription was authorized by the Federal Assembly in August 2026 under emergency powers but has not been activated as of late 2026.
+The republic's volunteer mobilization since the eastern islands fell has produced approximately 35,000 new enlistments — sufficient to fill replacement needs without conscription.
+The Federal Defense Council reassesses the conscription question quarterly.

 Reserve structure